We’re into real estate investing. We’re also into keeping it real.

-One way landlords can make their properties stand out from the crowd is by going green, improving energy efficiency and lowering their renters’ utility bills.
+One way landlords can make their properties stand out from the crowd is by going green, improving energy efficiency and reducing electricity bills.

 By making a few key replacements, landlords can check off SEVERAL marketing boxes.

-Energy-efficient properties can be marketed as “green homes”, which can go a long way for the growing number of socially responsible consumers.
-Even though you may or may not place high value on eco-friendliness, for many renters, it’s a high priority.
+Energy-efficient real estate can be marketed as “green homes”, which can go a long way for the growing number of socially responsible consumers.
+Even though you may or may not place a high value on eco-friendliness, for many renters, it’s a high priority.